 WWB stated that, in respect of the 12 month period from 01 September 2001 to 31 August 2002 the total domestic invoices represent a large number.
-As a result detailed domestic sales information provided to the Board was with regard to its biggest customer only, namely, Thamrong Watsadupan.
-The volume sold to Thamrong is substantially higher than the volume sold to the second highest customer.
-SGI, therefore, argued that Thamrong is the most comparable customer to the importer in SACU.
+As a result detailed domestic sales information provided to the Board was with regard to its biggest customer only.
+The volume sold to it is substantially higher than the volume sold to the second highest customer.
+SGI, therefore, argued that its largest customer is the most comparable customer to the importer in SACU.